Case Details

 What Were the Facts of This Case?

-Procedurally, the case unfolded across different trial and plea stages.
-The 9th, 10th, and 11th charges were initially fixed for trial before District Judge Edgar Foo (“DJ Foo”).
-At the commencement of trial on 15 September 2020, the applicant indicated an intention to admit to the 9th and 10th charges and to claim trial only to the 11th charge.
-Following a prosecution application, he was also granted a discharge amounting to an acquittal in relation to the 8th charge.
-The trial before DJ Foo therefore proceeded on the 11th charge alone, with the other charges stood down pending the trial.
+The 9th, 10th, and 11th charges were initially fixed for trial before District Judge Edgar Foo ("DJ Foo").
+However, during the trial, the applicant indicated that he intended to admit to the 9th and 10th charges and was claiming trial only to the 11th charge.
+The trial before DJ Foo thus proceeded in respect of the 11th charge alone, with the nine remaining charges stood down pending the trial.

 What Were the Key Legal Issues?